 - CDC Guidance for Businesses

 - CDC Guidance for Workplace, Shool, and Home.

 - OSHA Guidance for COVID-19

 - Washington State Department of Health COVID-19 Workplace Guidance

-There are a number of practical steps that business owners can use to both comply with the current regulations and guidelines as well as minimize and mitigate risks to employees, customers, and the community at large.
+There are a number of practical steps that business owners can take not only to comply with current regulations and guidelines, but also to minimize and mitigate risk to employees, customers, and the community at large.